brianmaierjr/long-haul/_posts/2015-12-08-bdd-with-jbehave-advanced-tests.md

 If we run our test now, it will fail with the following message:

-<pre>org.junit.ComparisonFailure:
+{% highlight bash %}
+org.junit.ComparisonFailure:
 Expected :A reall...
-Actual :A really long station name which will definitely not fit into the display</pre>
+Actual :A really long station name which will definitely not fit into the display
+{% endhighlight %}

 Failure of this test is actually a good thing, since it gives us a chance to fix this and immediately check the result of our efforts &#8211; all in the name of test-driven development. 🙂 So let&#8217;s change the previously added `getDisplay()`-method to the following: